drmain1/healthcare-forms-simplified/gotenberg.md

 ### Immediate Actions Needed

+1. **Fix SurveyJS Question Rendering** (PRIORITY):
+   - Investigate why question titles show as IDs ("question1") instead of actual text
+   - Check the survey JSON structure in the form data
+   - Verify the correct property is being used for question titles
+   - Test with a simple hardcoded survey to isolate the issue

-1. **Fix Service Account Permissions**:
+2. **Fix Service Account Permissions** (for session login):
    - Grant Firebase Admin role to `go-backend-sa`
-   - Verify Cloud Run invoker role for Gotenberg service
-   - Check if Gotenberg service is configured to accept requests from the backend

-2. **Deploy Frontend Fix**:
-   - The authentication fix in PdfExportButton needs to be deployed
-   - Build and deploy frontend with the corrected `firebaseAuth.getIdToken()` usage
+   - This will resolve the 401 session login errors

 3. **Implement Missing Endpoint**:
    - Add `/api/responses/:id/review` endpoint to the Go backend
    - Or update frontend to stop calling this non-existent endpoint

-4. **Verify Gotenberg Service**:
-   - Check if Gotenberg service is running and accessible
-   - Verify IAM bindings are correct
+4. **Debug Suggestions for Tomorrow**:
+   - Log the actual survey JSON to see what properties exist
+   - Try rendering survey without display mode to see if text appears
+   - Check if question titles are in `title` vs `name` vs another property
-   - Test direct access from backend to Gotenberg
+   - Test with survey.getAllQuestions() to inspect question objects

 ### Testing Commands for GCP Agent